twaclaw/pi-cluster/README.md

 ### Bootstrap and Configuration

 The SD cards must be flashed (e.g. with [raspbian](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md)), ssh enabled (by creating an empty file called "ssh" in the boot partition: `touch /mount-point/boot/ssh`), and the cluster turned on (of course) before starting with the configuration.
-[Ansible](https://www.ansible.com/) was used to automate the configuration.
-In this way, most of the configuration can be done simultaneously on all devices.
+[Ansible](https://www.ansible.com/) was used to automate the configuration; in this way, the configuration can be done simultaneously on all devices.

-* `nmap` or similar can be used to discover the devices IP addresses (in this case within the network 172.16.0.0/24).
+* `nmap` or similar can be used to discover the devices IP addresses (in this example within the network 172.16.0.0/24).
 The IP addresses can be listed in an Ansible [inventory.cfg](ansible/inventory.cfg).

     ```bash
     sudo nmap -sn 172.16.0.0-255 |grep rasp -i  -B 2
     ```
-* The ansible playbooks are located in the ansible folder ( `cd ansible` ) and support the following tasks:
+* The ansible playbooks are located in the `ansible` folder, and support the following tasks:

     * Creating a new user (e.g. `macondo`), deploying an ssh public key, and, finally, deleting the old user `pi`: